Person displaced after house fire in Norfolk

 NORFOLK, Va.
-(WAVY) — Multiple fire agencies responded to a residential fire late Thursday.
+(WAVY) — Multiple fire agencies responded to a residential fire Thursday evening.

 Norfolk Fire Rescue, Virginia Beach and the Chesapeake Fire departments responded on an automatic aid response at 6:20 p.m. in the 5900 block of McGinnis Circle.

 When units arrived on scene, they found heavy fire coming from a single story home.
-One occupant was home at the time but exited prior to firefighter arrival.
+One occupant was home at the time, but exited before firefighters arrived on scene..

 The occupant will be displaced.
 The cause of the fire is under investigation.